 Check your pension 'payday' against your National Insurance number:

-Last two digits of NI number ('Payday' state pension begins):
+Last two digits of NI number and the corresponding 'Payday':